 I enjoy building bridges between technology and business.
 They are two different ways of thinking and approaching a problem.
 You need to find the right language for each side to get the best results.
 This process is what I enjoy most at work, and I am proud that I can communicate with businesses in different industries as well as with the software engineers who need to implement and integrate our system.

 What drives you at work?

 I am a curious person who loves to learn and understand new things.
 As turicode, a SaaS company, is not fixed on a specific industry, I have to learn a lot in a short amount of time about a client’s business sector and its specific challenges in order to be able to provide real value with our document analysis solution.
 I am not interested in just selling something for selling’s sake.
 It gives me immense satisfaction when I see a service solving a real problem and improving the client’s work process.

-What has been your toughest challenge you faced while working in tech (and if: how did you overcome it)?
+What has been your toughest challenge you faced while working in tech?

 I think the toughest challenge for me, I am myself.
 To the outside world, I seem very confident, but I question myself a lot.
 However, I think that this is quite normal and to some degree also healthy, plus not at all specific to the tech community.
 I learnt to ask for feedback if I am unsure about the course of action, and then take that feedback seriously.
 If someone you trust tells you “you’re doing a great job”, believe them and take it for a fact.